ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 Before logging onto a Grid'5000 site, it's best to already know what resources we'd like to reserve.
 Usually, users will explore the Hardware pages mentioned sooner, and choose their resources that fit their experiment's requirements.
-For this tutorial, we'll use the *clervaux* cluster at Luxembourg.
+For this tutorial, we'll use the *clervaux* cluster in Luxembourg.

 ### Logging onto a site